mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 **Resolution**: This could be a transient error situation and the user should attempt restart of the PIO Appliance so that the HDM reset can complete successfully.
 (Ref: **CP-4610)**

-###### **Cleanup issues due to ESX host reboot during HDM Reset**
+###### **Cleanup issues due to ESXi host reboot during HDM Reset**

-During HDM reset, if any of the ESX hosts in the On-Premise cluster is rebooted for some reason, the cleanup for that host may not happen.
+During HDM reset, if any of the ESXi hosts in the On-Premise cluster is rebooted for some reason, the cleanup for that host may not happen.
 The HDM reset may still succeed, however a future attempt for On-Premise deployment may fail.

 **Resolution**: In such a situation, users should do HDM reset again and perform redeployment.